3) Follow Up

 When I am talking to someone about the business, I will ask something like, “If I could show you how to supplement or even replace your job income with our proven system, is that something you would want to learn more about?“.

-Prospecting for your business isn’t about trying to sell, convince, overcome objections, etc… At this point, all we really want to know is, “would you be interested in learning more“?.
+Prospecting for your business is not about trying to sell, convince, overcome objections, etc… At this point, all we really want to know is, “would you be interested in learning more?“.

 If they say, “No”, then the conversation is over, goes back to sports, or whatever else you were talking about.
 Simple stuff.
 No muss.
 No fuss.

-If the answer is “Yes”, then we show them how to get the information.
-In my case, I keep a link to an online presentation saved on my iPhone.
+If the answer is “Yes”, then we move the the next step: Expose them to the information.
+This can be a #GOOD Party where you invite them to a group presentation in a home or at one of your local big team meetings.
+Or it can be sending them iDecide presentation.
+I keep a link to my iDecide saved on my iPhone.
 I offer to text the link to them and they can watch it.

-Then, listen to them tell you what they are excited about.
+Your next step is to LISTEN to them tell you what they are excited about.
 This is them showing you what is important to them.
 If you listen carefully, you are that much closer to helping them become a customer and/or a team member.
 Reaffirm that, yes… that is available to you and continue the conversation to the close.
+If they are not quite understanding, have more questions, this is a great time to set up a strong 3-way call with your upline leader.

-Here are some real world examples of how I am currently prospecting:
+Here are some real world examples of how I am currently inviting:

 I send a message out to my contacts via Facebook Messenger, Text, etc… My message is: